eProsima/vulcanexus/docs/rst/tutorials/tools/fastdds_monitor/fastdds_monitor.rst

 Participants in ROS 2 are named :code:`/` by default.
 In order to differentiate them, it is possible to change the Participant's aliases within the *ROS 2 Monitor*.
 This can be done either from the Explorer Panel, or from the Domain View panel, by pressing *righ click* on top of the entity.
-The :code:`talker` would be the one with a :code:`chatter` writer, and the :code:`listener` the one with a :code:`chatter` reader.
+The :code:`talker` would be the one with a :code:`chatter` DataWriter, and the :code:`listener` the one with a :code:`chatter` DataReader.
 Since we're not going to be using this Tab anymore, click on the *X* to return to the :code:`New Tab` view.

 .. figure:: /rst/figures/tutorials/tools/monitor_screenshots/Alias_new.png